mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

 The spec content will depend on the particular design problem being addressed.
 However, it is a good idea to include the following parts:

-- An overview or summary of the problem
+- An overview or summary of the problem.
-  - Assume the person looking at the spec didn't read the related issue
+  - Assume the person looking at the spec didn't read the related issue.
-- User Scenarios
+- User Scenarios.
-  - Go from simplest to complex so that
+  - Go from simplest to complex so that new details are added incrementally, for example, 'User opens a table' to 'User opens multiple tables at once.
-- A link to a prototype or wireframes or any artifact used to demonstrate the design solution
+- A link to a prototype or wireframes or any artifact used to demonstrate the design solution.
-  - Including video walkthroughs for prototypes or wireframes can help the team to better understand the proposed solution
+  - Including video walkthroughs for prototypes or wireframes can help the team better understand the proposed solution.